 Political campaigns can leverage digital media, like social media posts or videos, to better understand how their messages resonate with voters or what areas need more engagement efforts.

 A data lake is similar to a data warehouse.
-Still, with one significant difference – it stores both structured and unstructured data in its raw format, allowing users to analyze the entire dataset without converting it first.
+Still, with one significant difference – it stores structured and unstructured data in its raw format, allowing users to analyze the entire dataset without converting it.

 This makes it ideal for campaigns that need access to large datasets with varied formats (such as social media posts, surveys, emails, etc.) to gain deeper insights into their target audience or voting base.